matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 4. Principles: are domain-specific guidelines for life.

 ![](../../images/xp_practices_values_principles.png)

-Image from the book Extreme programming by Kent Beck
+**Reference**: Image from the book Extreme programming by Kent Beck

 ## 04 Values